bravin-onwonga/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 13-symbolic_link creates  a symbolic link to /bin/ls, named __ls__ in the current working directory

 The file 14-copy_html contains scripts that copy html file form working directory to the parent directory.

 The file 100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u.

+The file 101-clean_emacs deletes all files in the current working directory that end with the character ~.